K-12 Teacher Librarian Program

 The mission of the K-12 Teacher Librarian program is to produce high-caliber teacher-librarians and media/information technology specialists who will comfortably fill all of the roles in the library and to ensure that students and staff are effective users of ideas and information.
 This mission is accomplished by:

-- By providing intellectual and physical access to materials in all formats
+- Providing intellectual and physical access to materials in all formats;

-- By providing instruction to foster competence and stimulate interest in reading, viewing, and using information and ideas
+- Providing instruction to foster competence and stimulate interest in reading, viewing, and using information/ideas;

-- By working with other educators to design learning strategies to meet the needs of individual students
+- Working with other educators to design learning strategies to meet the needs of individual students.

 - K-12 Library Media Endorsement